 8. Tito’s Handmade Vodka

 Tito’s is another bottle of vodka that can do it all.
 It’s arguably America’s most versatile vodka, coming out of Austin, Texas, and boasting a classic taste that works in any form.
-Tito’s uses a rare micro-distillation process with an old-school pot still like cognac or single malt scotch.
-The flavor is crisp and clean, making it refreshing in a cocktail and smooth on the rocks.
-It’s one the best vodka brands due to its versatility, familiar flavor and trusted brand.
+Tito’s story involves using a rare micro-distillation process with an old-school pot still like cognac or single malt scotch.
+The reality is that this huge brand likely purchases neutral grain spirit and redistills it on a much larger level than when it started.
+Regardless, the flavor is crisp and clean, making it refreshing in a cocktail and smooth on the rocks.

 9. Prairie Organic Vodka

 When it comes to alcohol, every detail matters — from seed to the glass you drink from.
 That’s why vodka lovers have been applauding Prairie’s use of organic, non-GMO corn in their vodka.
 After the organic corn is harvested, it’s distilled over three years for a premium taste.
 The vodka has slight hints of fruitiness — making it perfect for sweet cocktails like cosmopolitans or screwdrivers — and a low price tag for budget shoppers.

 10. Crystal Head Vodka